 We recently discussed how important keeping cool is while you sleep.
-Some of you may have read this article and said “I wish I could stay cool!”
-Many females in their late 30s, 40s, and beyond who cannot keep cool at night are actually experiencing either the beginning of their transition to Menopause, which is called Perimenopause, or after Menopause, which is Postmenopause.
+Some of you may have read this article and said: “I wish I could stay cool!”
+Many females in their late 30s, 40s, and beyond who cannot keep cool at night are actually experiencing either the beginning of their transition to Menopause, which is called Perimenopause or after Menopause, which is Postmenopause.
 Sleep can be impacted by many things, including the hormones released in this life change.
 Insomnia and other sleep disruptions from hot flashes are unfortunately very common in women going through Menopause.

 While you know the cause, you don’t need to just accept it.
 Here's what you need to know to get the deep sleep you need, each and every night:

-#1 Understand the hormones at work.
 In order to know how to minimize it or even fix something, you must first understand what it happening.
 One cause of Menopause-related sleeplessness is hot flashes.
 In 85% of Perimenopausal and Postmenopausal women, fluctuating levels of estrogen and progesterone occur and cause hot flashes.
 When they strike during the night, they can have devastating effects.
 These nighttime hot flashes are often associated with drenching night sweats that lead to awakening from sleep.
 Some women even have to get fully up to change clothes or bed linens.
 Obviously, this amount of activity occurring in the middle of the night makes it difficult to resume sleep and awake fully rested the next morning.

 So, the question becomes- what can a woman do about it?
 For starters, work out!
 You may be thinking “Won’t exercise make me hotter?”
 No, because regular exercise keeps your hormones more in balance, particularly those that can wake you up at night.
 Exercise also goes a long way to keep your weight down, which helps your temperature at night on its own.
 Don’t forget that the timing of your exercise is important, however.
 You should never exercise two to three hours before bedtime, as that can also interfere with rest whether you are Menopausal or not.

-#3 Sip in small doses.
 Sipping coffee, hot teas, and cappuccinos late into the evening causes problems for several reasons.
 For one, they raise your temperature even before your hot flashes begin.
 Also, the extra boost of caffeine will make it even harder to fall back asleep once you wake up too hot.
 It’s best to avoid it altogether if you are struggling with Insomnia or night sweats, but if you must have it, indulge early in the day.
 Caffeine stays in your system for up to eight hours!